Smritishaw06/Smritishaw06/README.md

 ---

 ## 🌸 About Me
-- 🌼 BCA 1st year student
+- 🌼 BCA 1st year student at Institute of Engineering and Management
 - ✨ Learning step by step and building my coding journey
 - 💗 Love **design + coding + creating aesthetic things**
 - 🧠 Exploring **AI, Web, and problem-solving**